keptn/lifecycle-toolkit/docs/content/en/contribute/docs/contrib-guidelines-docs/_index.md

   For usability considerations, we make the following exceptions:

-  * The main `README.md` file for the lifecycle-controller repository includes this basic information as well as a link to the full installation documentation which has more details.
+  * The main `README.md` file for the lifecycle-toolkit repository includes this basic information as well as a link to the full installation documentation which has more details.
   * The Getting Started Guide also includes this information